amiaopensource/amia-elections/amia_elections_manual.md

 1. The Elections Committee.
 The Elections Committee is a Committee of the Board.
 The Board determines the size of the Committee; the Board appoints the chairperson and other members.

     a.
-The Committee should consist of three (3) or more Individual Members of AMIA.
+The Committee shall consist of three (3) or more Individual Members of AMIA.
 An odd number of members is recommended.

     b.
 Anyone serving as a Director of the Board must not serve as a member of the Committee.
 Anyone intending to run for a position on the Board must not serve as a member of the Committee.